Day 1: Arrive Trento

 After a breakfast surrounded by peaks of 2500-3000m, you start your descent through the lush green pastures and shady forests of the Val d’Ampiez and back towards civilisation.

-Reach San Lorenzo in Banale, from where a taxi will pick you up and take you to Comano Terme.
-The area of Comano Terme is known for its healing waters and after three days of rewarding mountain hikes you’ll be ready to relax at your spa hotel with its sauna, Turkish baths, Jacuzzi, sensory showers and large outdoor pool.
+Reach San Lorenzo in Banale, from where you can catch a bus (30 mins) to Comano Terme.
+The area of Comano Terme is known for its healing spa waters.

 Walk: 9km, ascent 498m, descent 1611m